Context-Based Access Control for MCP Servers: Why Static Rules Fail

 • Inability to adapt to runtime context: Static rules cannot tell the difference between a normal request and one that is a security risk.
 For example, an agent may be approved for a tool under normal conditions, but that same agent becomes a risk when it is processing sensitive patient data or unverified user input.

-• Blind spots in multi-agent workflows: As requests move between agents, their context evolves, but static ACLs evaluate each step independently.
+• Blind spots in multiagent workflows: As requests move between agents, their context evolves, but static ACLs evaluate each step independently.
 This creates large blind spots where sensitive data can flow to unauthorized components, even if every agent is authenticated properly.

-What is Context-Based Access Control (CBAC)?
+What Is Context-Based Access Control (CBAC)?

 The Three-Dimensional Framework